-ConnectorTask The name of a fetch task in the connector's configuration file that
+ConnectorTask The name of a fetch task in the connector's configuration file that contains the information and credentials required to connect to the

 SharePoint repository.

 [SharepointOnline]

 GroupServerJobType=Connector

 ConnectorHost=localhost

 ConnectorPort=7024

 ConnectorTask=SharePointOnline

 4. In the section that you created to retrieve the Active Directory groups, configure a task to extract the information from the directory using LDAP.
 You can use the following configuration parameters (for a complete list of configuration parameters, refer to the OmniGroupServer Reference).